Subhan-Zaheer/Movie-Recommender-System/README.md

 ## Overview

 This project implements a Movie Recommender System based on cosine similarity.
 The system recommends movies to users by calculating the cosine similarity between movie data points.
+The vectorization of the data is done using two methods: Bag of Words (BOW) and N-Gram.
+The user can select which vectorization method to use.

 ## Features